6 styling tips for family photographs

 Time and place, as always, is so important.
 Leather boots on the beach are going to look daft, but the right kind of leather boots in a forest environment look great.

-4. What to wear: colors
+4. What to wear in photos: colors

 A family group looks better when everyone wears colors that blend well together.
 The key is coordination, not matching.
 In other words, don’t put everyone in white shirts and jeans.
 Apart from the fact that this is visually boring, it is outdated.
 It was a thing for a while, but then so were studio shoots with a bright white background.